mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/admin/deployment.rst

   </VirtualHost>

 Now we add the recommended deamon mode to the WSGI process.
-To do it you need to append the folowing lines to the Apache config.
+To do it you need to append the following lines to the Apache config.

 .. code-block:: bash
   :caption: /etc/apache2/sites-available/000-default.conf